Deltoid muscle

+The deltoid's fibres are pennate muscle.
 However, electromyography suggests that it consists of at least seven groups that can be independently coordinated by the nervous system.

 It was previously called the deltoideus (plural deltoidei) and the name is still used by some anatomists.
 It is called so because it is in the shape of the Greek capital letter delta (Δ).
 Deltoid is also further shortened in slang as "delt".

 A study of 30 shoulders revealed an average mass of 192 g in humans, ranging from 84 g to 366 g.